Skip to main content

 info

-nilRAG lets you to store private information in SecretVault and then use it as context when you use the SecretLLM chat endpoint.
+nilRAG makes it possible to store sensitive information in Private Storage and then to use that information as context when leveraging the chat endpoint made available by Private LLMs.

 Library Overview

-Let us deep dive into the entities and their roles in the system.
+Let us do a deep dive into the entities and their roles in the system.

-1. Data Owners: Securely upload files to SecretVault.
-Before sending the files to SecretVault, they are processed into multiple chunks of data and their corresponding embeddings.
+1. Data Owners: Securely upload files to nilDB.
+Before sending the files to nilDB, they are split up into multiple chunks of data and their corresponding embeddings.
 The embeddings are used for similarity search, while the chunks are used to retrieve the actual uploaded files.
-Once the files are encoded into chunks and embeddings, they are blinded before being uploaded to SecretVault, where each chunk and embedding is secret-shared.
+Once the files are encoded into chunks and embeddings, they are blinded before being uploaded to nilDB, where each chunk and embedding is stored in secret-shared form.

-For instance, a data owner, wishes to upload the following file to SecretVault and later use it to provide context to SecretLLM:
+For instance, a data owner, wishes to upload the following file to nilDB and later use it to provide context to an LLM on a nilAI node:

 Employees Example